 Listing 18-19: Ignoring multiple parts of a tuple

-This will print Some numbers: 2, 8, 32, and the values 4 and 16 will be ignored.
+This code will print Some numbers: 2, 8, 32, and the values 4 and 16 will be ignored.

-Ignoring an Unused Variable by Starting its Name with an Underscore
+Ignoring an Unused Variable by Starting Its Name with an Underscore

-If you create a variable but don’t use it anywhere, Rust will usually issue a warning, since that could be a bug.
-Sometimes, though, it’s useful to create a variable you won’t use yet, like if you’re prototyping or just starting a project.
-In this situation you’ll want to tell Rust not to warn you about the unused variable, which you can do by starting the name of the variable with an underscore.
-In Listing 18-20 we create two unused variables, but when we run this code we should only get a warning about one of them.
+If you create a variable but don’t use it anywhere, Rust will usually issue a warning because that could be a bug.
+But sometimes it’s useful to create a variable you won’t use yet, such as when you’re prototyping or just starting a project.
+In this situation, you can tell Rust not to warn you about the unused variable by starting the name of the variable with an underscore.
+In Listing 18-20, we create two unused variables, but when we run this code, we should only get a warning about one of them:

+src/main.rs

 fn main() {